Merge Sort in C – Algorithm, Program, and Complexity

 Code Explanation

-• merge_sort(arr, left, right): The recursive divide step.
-Calculates mid = left + (right - left) / 2 (this form avoids integer overflow vs (left+right)/2), then recurses on each half before merging.
+• merge_sort(arr, left, right): The recursive divide step. mid = left + (right - left) / 2 avoids integer overflow that would occur with (left + right) / 2 on large indices.
+Recurses on each half, then merges.

-• merge(arr, left, mid, right): The conquer step.
-Creates two temporary arrays L[] and R[] holding copies of each half, then merges them back into arr[] in sorted order by comparing the front elements of each temp array.
+• merge(arr, left, mid, right): Creates temporary arrays L[] and R[] for each half, then merges them back into arr[] in sorted order by comparing front elements.

-• Leftover elements: After one half is exhausted, the remaining elements in the other half are already sorted and copied directly — the two while loops at the end handle this.
+• Leftover loop: After one half empties, the remaining elements in the other are already in order and copied directly.

 Time and Space Complexity